-A registered Checker is someone registered to use the CDMS on a personal digital assistant (PDA) such as a Palm Pilot.
-There is no charge for employees of the business entity who are not registered Checkers using the CDMS provided that, other than Guest Checkers, they are not involved in recording compliance information.
+A registered Checker is someone registered to use the CAS on a personal digital assistant (PDA) such as a Palm Pilot.
+There is no charge for employees of the business entity who are not registered Checkers using the CAS provided that, other than Guest Checkers, they are not involved in recording compliance information.
 There is no charge for Guest Checkers provided use by Guest Checkers, is only minor/occasional.

 Registered Checkers who are not an employee (permanent, casual or contract) of the business entity will be treated for charging purposes as belonging to a separate business entity.